Quarterback (or ‘QB’) is the position in football that often receives the most glory and the most praise.

 It's impossible for a quarterback to do all of that while taking a lot of time and turning his head fully from one side of the field to the next.

 As such, he must have great peripheral vision and the ability to understand what he's seeing and what he's not seeing.

-Throwing the football many yards downfield and throwing it with high velocity takes a lot of arm strength.
+Throwing the football with power takes a lot of arm strength.

-Much like a pitcher in baseball, a quarterback must have a strong lower body and core as well as a strong arm to make those throws.
+Much like a pitcher in baseball, a QB must have a strong lower body and core as well as a strong arm to make those throws.

 In fact, a lot of the power he'll get behind his passes will come from his legs and the torque he's able to create by rotating his hips and pushing off his back foot.

 While having a strong arm is a good start, what makes a really great quarterback is a player who has excellent precision with his throws as well.

 This is the biggest challenge for players learning to be quarterbacks.